diwise/integration-fimbul/README.md

 FIMBUL_URL - url to the service we are retrieving data from.

 WO_PREFIX - added to the end of the standard fiware prefix for a WeatherObserved entity ("urn:ngsi-ld:WeatherObserved:").
-A suggestionß is to add a prefix that suggest locale or ownership of the entity measured.
+A suggestion is to add a prefix that suggest locale or ownership of the entity measured.

 CONTEXT_BROKER_URL - url to the context broker that the data is being sent to.